John Robinson (American football)

-John Alexander Robinson (born July 25, 1935) is a former American football player and coach best known for his two stints as head coach of the University of Southern California (USC) football team (1976–1982, 1993–1997) and for his tenure as head coach of the NFL's Los Angeles Rams (1983–1991).
+John Alexander Robinson (July 25, 1935 – November 11, 2024) was an American football coach best known for his two stints as head coach of the USC Trojans and for his tenure as the head coach for the Los Angeles Rams of the National Football League (NFL) from 1983 to 1991.
 Robinson's USC teams won four Rose Bowls and captured a share of the national championship in the 1978 season.
 Robinson is one of the few college football head coaches to have non-consecutive tenure at the same school.
 In 2009, he was elected to the College Football Hall of Fame.

-Early life and playing career
+Early life

-Robinson was born in Chicago, moved to Provo, Utah at six, and then to Daly City, California at nine, where he attended Catholic parochial school with future Pro Football Hall of Famer John Madden, at Our Lady of Perpetual Help, graduating in 1950, and Junípero Serra High School graduating in 1954.
-He attended the University of Oregon, where he played Tight End on Oregon's 1958 Rose Bowl team.
+Robinson was born in Chicago on July 25, 1935.
+He moved to Provo, Utah and then to Daly City, California where he attended Catholic school with future Pro Football Hall of Famer John Madden, at Our Lady of Perpetual Help, graduating in 1950, and Junípero Serra High School graduating in 1954.

+College career

+Robinson attended the University of Oregon, where he played tight end on Oregon's 1958 Rose Bowl team.